willGraham01/PiranhasHalfyord/scenes/07-infiltrating-the-hideout.md

 Hope requires less convincing than in the other cases to help, if she can be reassured about the party's motivations.

-## Entering the Hideout
+## Entering the Cellar

-FIXME entering the hideout from the cellar entrance, copied content follows

-At this point, the party enters the hideout.
+After opening the cellar door, the party will almost have access to the hideout.
+Switch to the [hideout map](FIXME) if you are using it.
+A staircase leads down one floor / story from the cellar door, into a square room.
+There are no lit light sources in the room, though there is an unlit torch sconce at the bottom of the stairs.
 Whiskers will come down into the cellar with the party, but Hope will refuse to join the group.
-There are no lit light sources in the room - the party will need darkvision to see properly.

-In the cellar will be a lot of barrels containing - presumably - beer and other assorted alcohol.
-The room the party enters into will be square, appearing to have solid walls on all sides.
-A staircase leads down one floor / story from the cellar door.

-On the wall to the left of the stairs are barrels that genuinely contain alcohol, but also contain some ingredients that the party might recognise as valuable alchemical ingredients / spell components.
+On the wall to the left of the stairs are barrels that contain alcohol and other beverages that are sold at the tavern, but also contain some ingredients that the party might recognise as valuable alchemical ingredients / spell components.

 - (Strength DC 10) (ADV: Crowbar or other suitable tool) To open any of the barrels on this floor.
 - (Survival DC 14) (Arcana DC 14) To identify the "normal" alcoholic substances, and to identify the barrels that contain alchemical ingredients.